-- Max pooling: take the max element among the F \ F elements in each F × F patch of each input activation map to reduce its dimension (F = 2, S = 2 in upper right fig) - Alternative: average pooling is less commonly used - Pooling is also called subsampling or downsampling
+- Max pooling: take the max element among the F F elements in each $F \times F$ patch of each input activation map to reduce its dimension (F = 2, S = 2) - Alternative: average pooling is less commonly used - Pooling is also called subsampling or downsampling - Max pooling selects the brighter pixels from the image.
+It is useful when the background of the image is dark and we are interested in only the lighter pixels of the image.
+Average pooling method smooths out the image and hence the sharp features may not be identified when this pooling method is used.